-A viva voce examination is held: the purpose of the viva is to clarify any points the readers believe should be explored, and to ascertain the extent to which the work reported is the candidate's.
-Any examiners who have supervised the candidate's Part II project or are their college tutor will absent themselves from the viva and the subsequent discussion.
-Normally four individuals will have specified examining roles: Two examiners, or one examiner and an assessor, who have read the thesis entirely; the external examiner to whom the thesis was assigned; and an examiner acting as the session Chair who will complete the Viva Record form for that viva.
+A viva voce examination is held using video-conferencing technology: the purpose of the viva is to clarify any points the readers believe should be explored, and to ascertain the extent to which the work reported is the candidate's.
+Any examiners who have supervised the candidate's Part II project or are their college tutor will not be present at the viva or the subsequent discussion.
+Normally four individuals will have specified examining roles: Two examiners, or one examiner and an assessor, who have read the thesis entirely; the external examiner to whom the thesis was assigned; and an examiner acting as the session Chair who will complete any necessary documentation for that viva.
 Other examiners beyond these four individuals will be present to the extent possible given the existence of parallel sessions.
-A discussion involving all examiners present is held after the viva, during which Part B of the supervisor's report is taken into account.
+A discussion involving all examiners present is held after the viva, during which Part B of the supervisor's report and the impact of COVID-19 on the project is taken into account.
 The outcome of the discussion is an agreed mark for the project.
 In arriving at the agreed mark the Examiners will take into account all of the following, (i) the comments and provisional marks of the original markers, (ii) the candidate's understanding of their work as demonstrated during the viva and (iii) the opinion of the external examiner who has seen the thesis.